 Lin quietly slipped inside, hit the button for the shutters to open and ducked low, his pistol still up.

-Light flooded back into the room, brining with it the view from the outside.
+Light flooded back into the room, bringing with it the view from the outside.
 The train had left the shore and was now passing over the open ocean.
 Encased in a thick plexiglass tube to protect it from the weather on the high seas.

 When no movement betrayed the Ranger’s position, Lin cautiously stood up.
 He sighed in relief.